jewettaij/find_hairpins/README.md

 ### *Note: This repository may be removed later*
 *In the future, this repository may be removed or absorbed into a different project.
-Some of the moltemplate examples require this program to verify that they are working correctly , so I decided to make this (rather ugly) code public.*
+Some of the moltemplate examples require this program to verify that they are working correctly.
+So I decided to make this (ugly, inefficient) code public.*

 ### Definition: hairpin